Everything You Need to Know About Mobile Payment Processing

 The process is the same as with traditional POS systems: tap, swipe, or dip.
-Also, most mobile payment software providers offer online resource pages and round-the-clock customer service.
+Also, most mobile card readers and payment software providers offer online resource pages and round-the-clock customer service.

 Mobile payment options tend not to require the same long-term contracts as traditional POS systems.
 This is because there is less to pay for.
 The hardware itself could be bought upfront for around $50, rather than the $1500 or so a traditional terminal may cost you.

 Wrapping your head about payment terminology can be a bit tricky.
-However, getting a feel for the lingo can help you determine which is the best mobile credit card software provider and credit card processors are best for your business.
+However, getting a feel for the lingo can help you determine which is the best mobile credit card software provider and mobile credit card processors for your business.
 Here’s everything that you need to know.

 Popularized exponentially by the pandemic, contactless payments are the “tap” we refer to above.
 Contactless payments require both the customer to have the right card and the merchant to have the right device.

 Customer payment methods – Most cards these days are able to be read using near field communication (NFC) technology that makes contactless payments possible.
 They will have a connection icon on them to signify this.
-In addition to physical cards, all mobile wallet solutions like Apple Pay or Google Pay use near-field communication.
+In addition to physical cards, all mobile wallet solutions like Apple Pay, Google Pay and Samsung Pay use near-field communication to accept payments.

 Merchant credit card reader – Not all mobile credit card readers work with NFC.
-If you want to accept contactless payments, you need to make sure you look for an NFC reader that will accept mobile wallet payments.
+If you want to accept payments via a contactless method, you need to make sure you look for an NFC reader that will accept mobile wallet payments.